FikriAminuddin/ToDo-List/README.md

 ## ToDoList Project

-This project is a Todo application built using Laravel, Vue.js, and Tailwind CSS.
+This project is a Todo application built using Laravel, Bootstrap, and Tailwind CSS.

 ### Screenshots